meynalcantara/meynalcantara/README.md

-# Hello there, I'm Charmaine
+# Nice to meet you, I'm Charmaine!

 **Operations & Strategy | Data Analyst | SQL • Python • Excel • Power BI | From kitchens to queries**